 Other Reasons to Use a Budget

-Creating a budget offers you other benefits and these are particularly helpful if you live with a partner with whom you share financial decisions.
+Creating a budget offers you other benefits and these are particularly helpful if you have a partner with whom you share financial decisions.
 These are:

 You may have heard that life is a series of trade-offs.
 Using a budget allows you to make your own choices, rather than having them imposed upon you.

-2. Compares your intended versus your actual spending.
+2. Compare your intended versus your actual spending.

-3. Assesses your capability at managing your financial affairs.
+3. Assess your capability at managing your financial affairs.

 We’re not all good at everything and you will learn how competently you manage your financial affairs and whether you need to seek out support.
 As Mark Twain said, “Denial ain’t just a river in Egypt.”

-4. Ensures you do not run out of money before you run out of month.
+4. Ensure you do not run out of money before you run out of month.

 Perhaps most importantly, we need to make our cash flow last through the end of every month.

 Need help with managing your spending?
-Contact me about my Eliminate Consumer Debt service.
+Contact me about my Building Financial Resiliency service.